Multiple Teeth Replacement Options: One Implant for Two Teeth

 Conclusion

-Multiple teeth replacement options in the past focused on fixed bridges and partial dentures supported by the patient's natural teeth.
+Multiple teeth replacement options in the past focused on fixed bridges supported by the patient's natural teeth.
 Modern dental implants offer an alternative for patients who lack the natural teeth to support traditional bridges or who prefer the advantages offered by implants.
 Patients can choose between single implants, implant-supported bridges and implant-supported partials based upon their preferences and dental needs.

 Request an appointment or call All Smiles Dental Center at 210-714-7429 for an appointment in our San Antonio office.